jean-michel-gonet/raspberry-pi-fpv-visor/README.md

 # Prepare dependencies
+As I am not a Robinson on my island, I depend on the work of others:
+- Install pkg-config
+- Install opencv
+- Install gtk (needs to be Gtk3)

 ## pkg-config
 Why?
 Because it is a common tool to handle dependencies between projects, and cmake uses it.